semtisem/dccmd-rs/README.md

 - `ls` - lists all nodes for a given path in DRACOON
 - `mkdir` - creates a folder in given path in DRACOON
 - `mkroom` - creates a room (inherits permissions) in given path in DRACOON
+- `import-rooms` - imports rooms with settings, policies and permissions from a JSON file.
+It is possible to template the JSON file from an additional CSV file.
 - `rm` - removes a node by given path in DRACOON
 - `upload` - uploads a file or folder to a parent in DRACOON (encrypted, unencrypted)
 - `users` - user management in DRACOON (see subcommands below)

 ## Example usage